bbc/simorgh/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/cbca275e184057982f27/maintainability)](https://codeclimate.com/github/bbc/simorgh/maintainability)
 [![Storybook](https://cdn.jsdelivr.net/gh/storybooks/brand@master/badge/badge-storybook.svg)](https://bbc.github.io/simorgh/)

-BBC World Service News websites are rendered using Simorgh, a ReactJS based Single Page Application which also builds Accelerated Mobile Pages for every regular HTML page that it renders.
+BBC World Service News websites are rendered using Simorgh, a ReactJS based Single Page Application which also builds Accelerated Mobile Pages (AMP) for every regular HTML page that it renders.
+Simorgh also renders AMP pages for BBC Public Service News and BBC Sport.

 Simorgh provides a fast and accessible web experience used by millions of people around the world each month ([see list of websites using Simorgh](https://github.com/bbc/simorgh/blob/latest/docs/Simorgh-Release-Info.md)).
 It is regularly maintained and well documented, and we welcome open source contributors.